Walter H. Watkins

-Walter Hudson "Billy" Watkins (February 23, 1878 – April 6, 1937) was an American football coach.
-He served as the head football coach at Auburn University from 1900 to 1901, compiling a record of 6–3–1.
+Walter Hudson "Billy" Watkins (February 23, 1878 – April 6, 1937) was an American college football player and coach.
+He served as the head football coach at Auburn University in 1900, compiling a record of 4–0.
 He also coached the Vanderbilt Commodores for two seasons from 1901 to 1902, compiling a record of 14–2–1.
 Watkins attended Princeton University, where he was a prominent member of the baseball team and first substitute on the football team.
 He later worked as an attorney.